 Your past is something most people would like to forget about.
 We have all made mistakes that have to disrupt our lives.
-When it comes to obtaining a job, or a credit line your past may come back to haunt you.
+When it comes to obtaining a job or a credit line, your criminal past may come back to haunt you.
 There are numerous situations in which people may have to undergo a criminal background check or a credit check.

 Often, people believe that the bad things they have done in your past will no longer appear because sufficient time has passed.
 Unfortunately, this is not always the case.
 What will come upon a background check will depend on a variety of different factors, including:

 - The type of records that they can access

 - Why they perform a background check